LarisaDandu/kitMaker_eBits/README.md

 }, [])
 ```

-This is a clean example of separating "hide this from the user now" from "remove this from state completely".
-In a backend version, those would likely become different API operations or one delete operation with a recoverable status.
+So deletion has two stages in the prototype: hide the customer first, then remove it after the undo window has passed.
+In a backend version, this could become either a recoverable delete status or a normal delete endpoint with an undo strategy on top.

 ## Login and routing